sinistersnare/sinistersnare.github.io/content/post/12-crafting-semantics-3.md

   (if x y 3))
 ```

 This expression binds 2 variables, `x` and `y`, where they are usable in the `if` expression immediately after.
-In a standard scheme implementation, this expression is _semantically equivalents_ to:
+In a standard scheme implementation, this expression is _semantically equivalent_ to:

 ```scm
 ((λ (x y) (if x y 3)) 1 2)
 ```

 The difference is only in _style_.
-The first expression conveys the meaning of binding variables to values, and using them in an enclosed expression.
+The first expression conveys the meaning of binding variables to values and then using them in an enclosed expression.
 The second is about calling functions to return some value.
 For the lazy semanticist, however, we can easily implement `let` in terms of this function call.

 {% katex(block=true) %}
 E \langle let , \rho , \sigma , \kappa \rangle \\